justinxu421/recipe_rex/README.md

 3. Run `python center_crop_resize_images.py` in order to resize and center crop all images to 200 by 200 to the `images_resized` directory so that thumbnails are all standardized

 4. Run `python get_embeddings.py` in order to save the embeddings needed to run recommendation algorithms.
-This saves 4 files: `clean_data/nutrient_features.csv`, `clean_data/ing_features.csv`,  `clean_data/embeddings_features_mvp.csv`, and `clean_data/embeddings_mvp_scaled.csv`, where the embeddings scaled is used for recipe similarity and the other csv's are intermediate
+This saves 4 files: `clean_data/{folder}/nutrient_features.csv`, `clean_data/{folder}ing_features.csv`,  `clean_data/{folder}embeddings_features_mvp.csv`, and `clean_data/embeddings_mvp_scaled.csv`, where the embeddings scaled is used for recipe similarity and the other csv's are intermediate.

+-- Folder represents ['mains', 'desserts', 'sides']

+5. Run `python label_recipes.py` to get the keyword labels for our recipes

 ## Serving Recommendations

 1. `serve_recs.py` contains relevant API class for grabbing urls and images in order to serve and sample recipes for application

-2. `cd streamlit`

-3. `streamlit run streamlit_mvp.py` to run the app locally

-4. `streamlit run ucb_rex.py` for ucb algorith locally
+2. `streamlit run ucb_rex.py` for ucb algorithm app locally